Residents Handbook for Hethwood Communities in Blacksburg, Virginia

 EMERGENCIES INCLUDE: No hot water, no heat, water leak, air conditioning leak, broken front door lock, inoperable commode, inoperable refrigerator, inoperable stove, gas leak, or anything that might cause damage to the apartment, building, or our residents.

-Snow removal is a shared responsibility between Foxridge residents and Foxridge staff.
+Snow removal is a shared responsibility between Hethwood residents and Hethwood staff.
 Our staff works very diligently to remove snow and ice from the parking lots, sidewalks, and stairways in the community.
-We recommend that Foxridge residents have a broom, snow shovel, ice scraper and de-icer on hand to personally remove snow from their vehicles and around it.
+We recommend that Hethwood residents have a broom, snow shovel, ice scraper and de-icer on hand to personally remove snow from their vehicles and around it.

 Although our staff is the best around, we cannot be everywhere at once so please be patient when calling about snow removal requests.
 Please park your cars at least (3) feet from the curb when weather predictions include snow accumulation.
 This will help our snow and ice removal team when clearing the sidewalks and making them safe for passage.
 Additionally, please report any extremely hazardous areas to us so we may give it our immediate attention.